Andrés Manuel López Obrador: Post-election protests

-"Legitimate Presidency"
+"Legitimate presidency"

 On 20 November 2006, during the federal holiday commemorating the Mexican Revolution, López Obrador's sympathizers proclaimed him the "Legitimate President" at a rally in the Zócalo in Mexico City.
-The action was planned in another rally, the "National Democratic Convention," in which supporters gave him the title.
-At the convention, López Obrador called for establishing a parallel government and shadow cabinet.
-He also advocated for the abolition or reform of several institutions, alleging they had become lavish and corrupt, and asked for changes to the constitution to ensure the institutions work "for the people," providing welfare and assistance to the elderly and other vulnerable groups.
+The action was planned in another rally, the "National Democratic Convention", in which supporters gave him the title.
+López Obrador called for the establishment of a parallel government and shadow cabinet at the convention.

-After supporters proclaimed him as the "Legitimate President of Mexico," López Obrador created a "Cabinet of Denunciation" to protest actions made by President Felipe Calderón.
-In his speech at the proclamation ceremony, López Obrador promised to "procure the happiness of the people" and announced twenty "actions of government," such as fostering a process for renewal of public institutions and defending the right to information and demanding openness of communication media.
+After supporters proclaimed him as the "Legitimate President of Mexico", López Obrador created a "Cabinet of Denunciation" to protest actions made by President Felipe Calderón.
+In his speech at the proclamation ceremony, López Obrador promised to "procure the happiness of the people" and announced twenty "actions of government", such as fostering a process for renewal of public institutions and defending the right to information and demanding openness of communication media.

 Days later, López Obrador announced that he would earn a salary of 50,000 pesos (US$2,500) a month, provided by donations.